caiorss/Functional-Programming/scheme/README.md

 **Exercise 1.31.**

 a.
 The sum procedure is only the simplest of a vast number of similar abstractions that can be captured as higher-order procedures.51 Write an analogous procedure called product that returns the product of the values of a function at points over a given range.
 Show how to define factorial in terms of product.
-Also use product to compute approximations to using the formula52
+Also use product to compute approximations to using the formula 52.

 ```
 π/4 = 2/3 * 4/3 * 4/5 * 6/5 * 6/7 * 8/7 ...